Landscape-induced spatial oscillations in population dynamics: Preliminaries

 \subsection{Interaction kernel}

 We have chosen a family of influence functions that allows us to continuously vary its compactness:

-where $q$ and $\ell$ control the shape of the kernel and $N_q$ is a normalization constant.
-The subindex + means $[z]_+=0$ if $z \le 0$.
+where $q$ and $\ell$ control the shape and scale of the kernel, respectively, and $N_q$ is a normalization constant.
+The subindex + means $[z]_+=z$, if $z > 0$, and $[z]_+=0$ otherwise.
 This kernel is based on a generalization of the exponential function, known as $q$-exponential~\cite{tsallis2009}.
 In the limit $q\to 1$, the standard exponential is approached yielding $\gamma_1(x) \propto e^{-|x|/\ell}$.
-The kernel shapes are illustrated in Fig.~\ref{fig:kernel}a.
+The kernel shapes, for different values of $q$ are illustrated in Fig.~\ref{fig:kernel}a.
 As we will see, it is specially relevant the fact that, only for $q<0$, the Fourier transform of $\gamma_q(x)$ can take negative values.
 Then, we focus on the range $-1 \le q <1$, around this critical value.
-Moreover, in this range, the interaction is restricted to a finite region and the kernel moments are well-defined, fact that will facilitate both the numerical and theoretical approaches.
-The family of stretched exponential kernels was also considered for comparison (see Appendix).
+Moreover, in this range, the interaction is restricted to a finite region and the kernel moments are well-defined, a fact that will facilitate both the numerical and theoretical approaches.
+The family of stretched exponential kernels was also considered for comparison (see {\it Supplementary Information}).